What Does Micromanipulation Mean?

-Micromanipulation is a technique used in assisted reproductive technology (ART) that involves manipulation of the eggs, sperm, and embryos at a cellular level using microscopic instruments.
+Micromanipulation is a technique used in assisted reproductive technology (ART) that involves the manipulation of the eggs, sperm, and embryos at a cellular level using microscopic instruments by an embryologist.
 It can be used to inject a sperm into a mature egg to aid fertilization, to assist with the hatching of a blastocyst, and for the diagnosis of genetic abnormalities in the embryo prior to implantation.

-FertilitySmarts explains Micromanipulation
+FertilitySmarts Explains Micromanipulation

-Micromanipulation techniques use expensive and delicate instruments smaller than cells that are connected to fine motor-driven robot arms controlled by complex joysticks and pedals.
+Micromanipulation techniques use expensive and require delicate instruments smaller than embryo cells that are connected to fine motor-driven robot arms controlled by complex joysticks and pedals.
 Sometimes microscopic laser beams are used to make openings or cuts in cell membranes.